0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 I guess you've gotten used to it
 ```

-Here is the line where the narrator starts to pull back part of the curtains he puts
+This is the exact moment where the narrator finally lets part of his mask slip, pulling back the curtain on the true nature of his relationship dynamic.
+It is revealed, much like the first main character, that the protagonist is also physically abused by the person he longs for.
+The last line of the segment even implies that the protagonist sees this as a normal action that happens between the two of them.
+This twist re-contextualizes the rest of the song up to this point: the protagonist is longing for a love that is best left forgotten.

 - The protagonist gets significantly beat both physically and emotionally by their toxic crush
 - It happens so often that the protag just kind understands it to be the normal